Volgenau Chair for Engineering Excellence

 In 2009, Dr. Cong led a group of twelve faculty members from UCLA, Rice, Ohio-State, and UC Santa Barbara and won an highly competitive NSF Expeditions in Computing Award (for $10M over five years).
 This award led to the establishment of the Center for Domain-Specific Computing (CDSC), which looks beyond parallelization and focuses on domain-specific customization to achieve drastic power-performance efficiency improvement.
 In 2014, Dr. Cong led the team won the very first award under the NSF Innovation Transition (InTrans) Program with additional $3M funding led by the Intel Corporation with matching support from NSF.
 This award supports the CDSC team to apply domain-specific computing to multiple critical applications in the health care domain.

-Dr. Cong’s research publications have over 11,000 citations.
-According to Microsoft Academic Research, he ranked #4 in the field "Hardware & Architecture", which has 143,000+ authors.
-He is a frequent keynote speaker in major conferences in his fields, such as the IEEE Conference on Field-Programmable Technology (FPT'2005 and again in FPT'2014), the International Conference on Field Programmable Logic and Applications (FPL'2009), the IEEE Symposium on Application Specific Processors (SASP'2010), the IEEE International Conference on Application-Specific Systems (ASAP'2011), the Workshop on Synthesis and System Integration of Mixed Information technologies (2012), the Workshop on the Intersections of Computer Architecture and Reconfigurable Logic (2012), Intel Design and Test Technology Conference (DTTC'2012), the IEEE International Symposium on Circuits and Systems (ISCAS'2013), IEEE International Conference on Computer Design (ICCD'2013), and IEEE International Symposium on Low Power Electronics and Design (ISLPED'2014), IFIP/IEEE VLSI-SoC (2014), IEEE International System-on-Chip Conference, (SOCC'15), the Asia and South Pacific Design Automation Conference (ASP-DAC' 2016 and 2020), IEEE International Conference on Networking, Architecture, and Storage (NAS 2016), Conference on Advanced Computer Architecture (ARA’2016), CNCC'2017, Asia and South-Pacific Design Automation Conference (ASPDAC'2020), the International Parallel and Distributed Processing Symposium (IPDPS'2021), the IEEE/ACM International Symposium on Microarchitecture® (MICRO'22), and the International Conference on Computer-Aided Design (ICCAD'22).
+Dr. Cong’s research publications have close to 35,000 citations according to Google Scholar with an H-index of 99 as of September 2023.
+He is a frequent keynote speaker in major conferences in his fields, such as the IEEE Conference on Field-Programmable Technology (FPT'2005 and again in FPT'2014), the International Conference on Field Programmable Logic and Applications (FPL'2009), the IEEE Symposium on Application Specific Processors (SASP'2010), the IEEE International Conference on Application-Specific Systems (ASAP'2011), the Workshop on Synthesis and System Integration of Mixed Information technologies (2012), the Workshop on the Intersections of Computer Architecture and Reconfigurable Logic (2012), Intel Design and Test Technology Conference (DTTC'2012), the IEEE International Symposium on Circuits and Systems (ISCAS'2013), IEEE International Conference on Computer Design (ICCD'2013), IEEE International Symposium on Low Power Electronics and Design (ISLPED'2014), IFIP/IEEE VLSI-SoC (2014), IEEE International System-on-Chip Conference, (SOCC'15), the Asia and South Pacific Design Automation Conference (ASP-DAC' 2016 and 2020), IEEE International Conference on Networking, Architecture, and Storage (NAS 2016), Conference on Advanced Computer Architecture (ARA’2016), CNCC'2017, Asia and South-Pacific Design Automation Conference (ASPDAC'2020), the International Parallel and Distributed Processing Symposium (IPDPS'2021), the IEEE/ACM International Symposium on Microarchitecture® (MICRO'22), and the International Conference on Computer-Aided Design (ICCAD'22).